 The most alarming danger is something called Multi-Drug Resistant (MDR) TB.

-MDR-TB is lethal in 50 to 80% of the cases and there is the concrete risk that current vaccines may not provide protection from these strains of the disease, which expose to high risk also the people living in more developed countries.
+MDR-TB is lethal in 50 to 80% of the cases, and there is the concrete risk that current vaccines may not provide protection from these strains of the disease.

 Why do we need better therapies

 The probability that an MDR-TB develops is proportional to the duration of the antimicrobial therapy, and inversely proportional to its efficacy: the more effective the TB therapies are and the more quickly they work, the more unlikely are the chances that an MDR-TB strain survives and diffuses.

 One very promising line of research is the use of vaccine-like treatments as adjuvants of standard first line therapies.